 Films about Brighton events etc

-There are 72 films – mini documentaries, etc. some with 7.000 hits and others with 17 so mixed bag!
+There are 72 films – mini documentaries etc. some with 7,000 hits and others with 17, so a mixed bag!

 John is author of an award winning book ‘The Frost Fairs’.

 Kiersty Boon says – ‘This collection of poems, fully illustrated by the author, is a wonderful journey from a magical childhood of puppets and seaside towns.
 The delicacy of the difficult stages of life and memories experienced are offset with humorous anecdotes and magical tales for the young and old alike’ - Kiersty Boon poet and author.